RedstoneThomas/Temmy/README.md

 # Temmy
-A modpack for my Temmy server
+A small modpack for my Temmy server